GNikroo/Memory-Game/README.md

 * As someone with impaired vision, I want to be able to use a screen reader to help me play the game

 #### Site Functionality
 The goal of the site is to provide an easy to navigate game with an engaging design.
 Users have control over the level of challange (playing aginst the clock, playing against their past records, simply playing to win) as well as what happens to their information.
 A user can choose to store their score or not to.
-A user can also choose to clear their local storage at any time right from the Game Rules page.
+A user can also choose to clear their local storage at any time right from the Scoreboard page.
 The site is written in semantic HTML allowing users to easily navigate using a screen reader.

 ### Scope
 #### Features